zentyal/zentyal/docs/en/user/vpn.rst

 After that, you may want to advertise networks.
 These networks will be accessible by OpenVPN authorized clients.
 Note that eBox will advertise all your local networks by default.
 Obviously, you can remove or add routes at your leisure.
-In our example scenario, a local has been added automatically to make visible the client number 3 to the two other clients.
+In our example scenario, the local network has been added automatically to make visible the client number 3 to the two other clients.

 Once done, it's time to configure the clients.